 Virtual Reality is not a new technology, but it is continuously being developed, and recent developments have made it suitable for architectural use.

 Using gaming software, we at Superdraft use virtual reality to give our clients a photorealistic experience of their project even before construction.
-Through the virtual tour, they can provide us feedback and make design changes in real-time, via their phone, their desktop, or the web.
+Through the virtual tour, they can provide us with feedback and make design changes in real-time, via their phone, their desktop, or the web.

 We aim to stay ahead of trends in architectural technologies.
-Talk to us to hear more about how we do it.